wiedem/motion-effects/README.md

 ## Usage

-Start by by adding `import MotionEffects` to your source code.
+Start by adding `import MotionEffects` to your source code.

 ### Set View Offset based on Viewer Offset